JoshMullins/MVPGadgets/README.md

   5. Zombie
   6. Skeleton
 10. Mounts:
-  1. Normal Horse, (RightClick: The horse will despawn and an explosion of bone will occur.) - **DONE**
+  1. Normal Horse, (RightClick: The horse will despawn and an explosion of leather will occur.) - **DONE**
-  2. Skeleton Horse, (RightClick: The horse will despawn and an explosion of bone will occur.)
+  2. Skeleton Horse, (RightClick: The horse will despawn and an explosion of bone will occur.) - **DONE**
-  3. Zombie Horse, (RightClick: The horse will despawn and an explosion of rotten flesh will occur.)
+  3. Zombie Horse, (RightClick: The horse will despawn and an explosion of rotten flesh will occur.) - **DONE**